Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Introduction

 Motivated by the long-standing scalability challenge and the emerging consideration of service accessibility, this paper proposes a constrained mean-field reinforcement learning approach to ensure service accessibility guarantees in the ride-sourcing vehicle rebalancing problem.
 As an intermediate step, we also develop a mean-field control (MFC) method based on presumed system dynamics.
 The minimum service accessibility constraint is embedded in both the MFRL and MFC frameworks as a population-level constraint.
-This paper contributes to the literature on vehicle rebalancing with both novel methodologies and practical solutions as follows: \begin{itemize} \item From the methodological perspective, the proposed mean-field approaches overcome the scalability issue of existing RL-based methods.
-Specifically, on top of the computational benefits coming from the invariant property of the mean-field setting, the MFRL method is built upon a model-based RL framework and thus it is more sample efficient compared to the model-free methods implemented in previous studies~\citep[e.g.,][]{oda2018movi,jiao2021real}. \item To the best of our knowledge, this is the first study that has integrated the service accessibility constraint into RL-based vehicle rebalancing.
-Since the proposed learning framework is flexible enough to include other constraints, it also has great potential to be applied to a wide range of operational problems in ride-sourcing services. \looseness=-1 \item From a practical point of view, our real-world data-driven simulation experiments of Shenzhen demonstrate that the proposed algorithms are able to deal with the spatiotemporal supply-demand imbalance and outperform benchmarks with significant margins.
-We also report fast training time (comparable to producing a single rebalancing decision by linear programming benchmarks) and real-time inference time execution (measured in fractions of a second) for tens of thousands of vehicles and riders. \end{itemize}
+This paper contributes to the literature on vehicle rebalancing with both novel methodologies and practical solutions as follows: \begin{itemize} \item To the best of our knowledge, this is the first study that has integrated the service accessibility constraint into RL-based vehicle rebalancing under stochastic transitions and non-stationary demand.
+Since the proposed learning framework is flexible enough to include other constraints, it also has great potential to be applied to a wide range of operational problems in ride-sourcing services. \item Unlike most prior studies that control vehicle movements at the zone level, the MFC and MFRL approaches developed in this study reposition vehicles on a continuous space while scaling to tens of thousands of vehicles.
+The model-based framework also ensures a higher sample efficiency. \item Our simulation experiments on real-world networks demonstrate that MFC and MFRL policies can more efficiently generate rebalancing actions and outperform benchmarks with significant margins.
+The scalability is rooted in the mean-field approximation, under which no retraining is needed when the fleet size changes.
+Moreover, the two policies show strong robustness towards demand variations. \end{itemize}

 The remainder of this paper is organized as follows.
 In \Cref{sec:review}, we review the previous studies on ride-sourcing vehicle rebalancing and fleet management and provide a brief overview of safe RL, MFC, and MFRL. \Cref{sec:model-setup} formally describes the constrained vehicle rebalancing problem, along with the standing assumptions used throughout this paper.
 In \Cref{sec:mfc-and-mfrl}, we first formulate the rebalancing problem in the framework of MFC and then identify the learning tasks in the corresponding MFRL framework. \Cref{sec:experiments} describes the simulation environment, benchmark rebalancing policies, key metrics for performance evaluation, and main findings and insights generated from the results.
 Finally, \Cref{sec:conclusion} concludes this paper and provides directions for future research.